How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 How to gather the source material

-- Photograph handwritten notes in good light.
+- Photograph handwritten notes in good light and crop out unrelated private information.

 - Save screenshots with descriptive names like